 Add trigger details, trigger definition, and other trigger-related information to specify the triggering events for future flows that will use the connector.

-Add action details, action definitions, and other action-related information to specify what actions must be performed when a flow that uses the connector is triggered.
+Add action details, action definitions, and other action-related information to specify which actions must be performed when a flow that uses the connector is triggered.

-Build your connector and make it available to your organization within BMC Helix Integration Service.
+Build your connector to generate the required connector code files and make it available to your organization within BMC Helix Integration Service.

 Test your connector with test values to check for errors in the generated code before deploying the connector to a production instance.
 Then start the connector in a Docker container in BMC Helix Connector Designer, and test flows on a development site before deploying the connector to your production site.